 Keep the tablets in its original container in a dry place.

-aliskiren may cause serious allergic reactions, including anaphylaxis and angioedema.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, lips, tongue, or throat while you are using aliskiren.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema.
+These can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, lips, tongue, or throat while you are using this medicine.

-Dizziness or lightheadedness may occur while you are using aliskiren, especially if you have been taking a diuretic (water pill).
-Make sure you know how you react to aliskiren before you drive, use machines, or do anything else that could be dangerous if you are dizzy.
+Dizziness or lightheadedness may occur while you are using this medicine, especially if you have been taking a diuretic (water pill).
+Do not drive or do anything else that could be dangerous until you know this medicine affects you.
 If you feel dizzy, lie down so you do not faint.
 Then sit for a few moments before standing to prevent the dizziness from returning.
-If you faint, stop using aliskiren until you have talked to your doctor.
+If you faint, stop using this medicine until you have talked to your doctor.

-Hyperkalemia (high potassium in the blood) may occur while you are using aliskiren.
-Check with your doctor right away if you have the following symptoms: abdominal or stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, shortness of breath, or weakness or heaviness of the legs.
+Hyperkalemia (high potassium in the blood) may occur while you are using this medicine.
+Check with your doctor right away if you have stomach pain, confusion, difficulty with breathing, irregular heartbeat, nausea or vomiting, nervousness, numbness or tingling in the hands, feet, or lips, or weakness or heaviness of the legs.
 Do not use supplements or salt substitutes containing potassium without first checking with your doctor.

-You should not use aliskiren (unless your doctor specifically tells you to) if you are also receiving cyclosporine (Gengraf®, Neoral®, Sandimmune®) or itraconazole (Sporanox®).
+You should not use this medicine (unless your doctor specifically tells you to) if you are also receiving cyclosporine (Gengraf®, Neoral®, Sandimmune®) or itraconazole (Sporanox®).

 Do not take other medicines unless they have been discussed with your doctor.
-This includes over-the-counter (nonprescription) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may increase your blood pressure.
+This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, since they may increase your blood pressure.